The Friesian horse and Friesland

 together with Crossbow gueststar: Anton illustrated the book of Sil.

 The book of Sil, illustrated by Anton Pieck

 Introduction of Doctor Deen

+Doctor Deen is about a woman who became an island doctor.
+The island has 1200 inhabitants/patients but during the summer each year 155.000!
 You always need to stand by and you have to be a general practitioner, dentist and veterinarian.
 As a doctor on a remote island you are much more than just a doctor.
 If the need is there, the doctor is also called in in other situations.
-The boat to Harlingen goes only 3 times a day.
+It's not a bad idea to make a series about it ;)

 Doctor Deen drama series shot on the island Vlieland It's a Dutch drama series by Omroep MAX, written by Edwin de Vries and Simone Kome van Breugel.
 Edwin de Vries got the idea for the series when his wife Monique van de Ven almost cut off her thumb and was operated on by the real Doctor Deen on Vlieland.
 In addition, the island of Vlieland and its colorful residents play an important role.

 Traditional Friesian sports